Helpful Logbook Tips

-All projects need the 2020 Safety Form.
+All projects need the current Safety Form.
 This is worth 10 points on your overall score.
-Projects in grades 6 through 12 that involve fire, hazardous materials or bacteria need the 2020 Select Division Safety Form 1A.
+Projects in grades 6 through 12 that involve fire, hazardous materials or bacteria need the current Select Division Safety Form 1A.
 (Fire projects are NOT allowed in lower grades.)
-Projects that involve human studies need the 2020 Consent Form for Human Studies.
+Projects that involve human studies need the current Consent Form for Human Studies.
 This includes projects on taste testing.
 All of these forms are available on our website under Safety - Details and Forms.

 TIPS FOR A QUALITY LOG BOOK

 - Make sure to write a statement of your problem and your hypothesis.